-21. Otago Harbour: A put and take salmon fishery which has produced up to 1000 salmon to the angler annually.
+21. Otago Harbour: A put and take salmon fishery that has produced up to 1000 salmon to the angler annually.
 A boat is preferred but many salmon are caught from shore vantage points around the wharves.
-Most salmon caught from the wharves are caught on sprats and yellow-eyed mullet used whole as bait.
+Most salmon caught from the wharves are caught on sprats and yellow-eyed mullet is used whole as bait.
 Quite a few salmon are also taken in the harbour by anglers fishing from boats trolling a lure with the aid of a paravane.

 22 Taieri River: A few salmon run the Taieri River each year.
 These fish are likely strays from Otago Harbour.
 There was ova planting in the Taieri some twenty years ago but these efforts do not appear to have established a run of any magnitude.

 23. Clutha: Very large river with a moderate and variable salmon run which has increased in size as a result of salmon farming developments.
 The river flows in one channel for most of its length but stops abruptly at the wall of the Roxburgh dam, probably the most popular fishing spot on the river.
 Access is difficult in some areas and a boat is most useful.

 24. Kaka Point: Catches off Kaka point from boats are probably the result of annual liberations to the Clutha River.